dansheffler/dtsheffler.com/_teaching/phi325/syllabus.md

 ## Attendance ##

-Although attendance does not compose its own segment of the grade, it is mandatory and failure to attend class will adversely impact your grade.
+Although attendance does not constitute its own segment of the grade, it is mandatory and failure to attend class will adversely impact your grade.
 Roll will be taken at the beginning of every class period.
 Perfect attendance will result in an extra credit of +2 percentage points.
 The first 2 unexcused absences will not count against you, but beginning with the 3rd absence, each absence will subtract 2 percentage points from your final grade.
 This goes to a **limit of 7 unexcused absences** at which point you can no longer pass the class.
 For your reference:

 Number of Absences  Percentage Change to Final Grade
 ------------------- ---------------------------------